 Driving Distance – 125km

 While it might seem like only a short distance to drive today, I recommend taking all day the drive between Elliston and Streaky Bay.
 There are dozens of places to stop off at to admire the incredible coastline in this part of the world.
-There are three scenic drives along the way too that show off the main attractions.
+There are three scenic drives along the way too that show off the main attractions – I’ve always loved the rock pools at Smooth Pools!
 Here are just a few suggestions:

 - Walkers Rock Beach – one of the longest beaches on Eyre Peninsula